vkprakaz/kibanaDiscover1/README.md

-Contains the Discover application and the saved search embeddable.
+Contains the Orderview application and the saved search embeddable.